LonamiWebs/Telethon/readthedocs/index.rst

 * Looking for the method reference?
 See :ref:`client-ref`.
 * Did you upgrade the library?
 Please read :ref:`changelog`.
 * Used Telethon before v1.0?
 See :ref:`compatibility-and-convenience`.
+* Coming from Bot API or want to create new bots?
+See :ref:`botapi`.
 * Need the full API reference? https://lonamiwebs.github.io/Telethon/.